 Learn to ask the right questions, start conversations, always share your opinions and be mindful of others.
 They also need to be heard and acknowledged.
 Being an active member is going to help you enjoy your time every time you go to a meeting and knowing that you are going to actively discuss the books you are reading is also going to push you to read more carefully and you are going to be more in touch with your thoughts and feelings as you read.

 3. Keep an open mind

 Nobody likes a stubborn person who always thinks they’re right.
 It may not seem like you misinterpreted the message of a book, but it is important to let others share their opinions and see their point of view even if it differs from your own perspective.
 Being part of a book club requires quite a lot of mindfulness and respect for what the other club members are thinking.

 You are not the only one in the room with thoughts on the book.
-Wait your turn, share your opinion, but respect what the others are saying as well.
+Respect the book club rules and guidelines, wait your turn, share your opinion, but respect what the others are saying as well.
 You may discover new perspectives, valid points of view, and you will certainly enjoy a sparked conversation.